 GENERAL PHYSICAL PREPAREDNESS

-GPP is about being healthy.
+GPP is about helping you become the healthiest version of yourself.
 Period.
-Our programming, facilities and community are focused only on this.
+Our programming, facilities and community are focused completely on this.

 Optimal Health is only acquired by gaining perfect balance of the eight aspects of health.
 These are:

 Here at GPP, our entire program is created with intention to transfer health within the physical realm to other aspects of health.
-Physical health is magic thatway.
-Mastering your Physical Health opens the conduit to balancing the other 5 aspects of health.
-The skills you develop while creating health in the Physical transfers to all other aspects.
+Physical health is magic that way.
+Mastering your Physical Health opens the conduit to balancing the other 7 aspects of health.
+The skills you develop while creating health in the Physical transfers to all other aspects!
 You know this instinctively.
 It is why you seek out mastery of the Physical.

 Efficiency and Effectiveness